Release date: April 2020

 In both cases, an optimal presentation of the content should be ensured, which is complete and easy to read on all devices.

-The existing mobile view of epages 6 allows for an astonishing adjustment in terms of both design and functions.
+The existing mobile view of epages base 6 allows for an astonishing adjustment in terms of both design and functions.

 - The design of the mobile view should convey the same "look & feel" of the desktop version